seveibar/confidis/ATTACKS.md

 of our configuration or environment to different scenarios, we can tune the system to eliminate the attacks.

+## Exclusively Poor Sources

+In this scenario, all sources have a chance of correctness less than 50%.
+Confidis will easily and automatically handle this scenario _as long as sources are acting independently_.
+If there are exclusively poor sources and biased groups (see below), the best mitigation is to `BELIEVE` and insert a "validation source".

 ## Start Good, Turn Bad